jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 - D7 (moved to Backlog 2026-09-11)
 - 2026-09-11: G5 moved from this row to M8; the deployment cannot precede the document it follows.
+- 2026-09-19 coordination with LAB-ansible-provision and LAB-cloud-provision (see D16 and M9): the archiver-dev increment starts on TCP MariaDB (`skip_networking=false`, `127.0.0.1:3306`).
+The provisioning operator creates the database and account, so the aa-env sequence skips db.secure/db.addAdmin/ db.create and runs only `make sql.fill`; `DB_USER_PASS` is aa-env's value in `CONFIG_SITE.local` and the account is created to match it.
+The account grant host-spec must match MariaDB `skip-name-resolve` (`@'localhost'` vs `@'127.0.0.1'`); IPv4 loopback, no `::1`.
+The sequence document reflects the distro-JDK toolchain (D10, no java-env) and the selectable backend (M9), not the original java-env/MariaDB-only steps.

 ##### Implementation Plan